EntySec/EntySec-Blog/_posts/2026-01-05-http-reverse-shell.md

   High-level APIs promise simplicity, but those promises are imperfect.
 When something fails unexpectedly, the truth is always found beneath the abstraction layer.
 Assembly forces you to confront that truth directly.

 * **How the kernel actually mediates power**
-  Files, processes, networks, memory—none of these are “real” until the kernel allows them to exist.
+  Files, processes, networks, memory — none of these are “real” until the kernel allows them to exist.
 Syscalls are the only doorway, and assembly shows exactly how narrow that doorway is.

 * **Why modern defenses rely on behavior, not signatures** When code becomes small enough, clean enough, and simple enough, there is nothing left to match against.
 What remains is *what the program does*, not what it looks like.